amirci/smartview-blog/_posts/2015-07-09-beta-is-dead-long-live-smartview.markdown

 Exciting times!
 The _Beta_ plan is coming to an end, and now all beta users will have to choose a plan to start the 30-day free trial.

-We have been in beta for more than a year and a half, and now that you have to choose a plan, some of you might be thinking that you want a smaller plan but have too many projects to do so.
+We have been in beta for a year and a half, and now that you have to choose a plan, some of you might be thinking that you want a smaller plan but have too many projects to do so.

 What to do?
 Don’t fret!
 It's really easy and you won't lose any information.